nickyiliwang0000/h/applied-javascript/class-based-programming.md

 > Note that there are no characters between methods within the class declaration.

 Think of classes like the blueprint or boilerplate for building out your various objects.
-In our example, the `Character` class is a blueprint for building players, enemies, basically anything in the game that has health, a location, can attack, walk, etc. You might have a `Vehicle` prototype if you wanted to build out garbage trucks and bicycles for our valiant raccoons to dodge.
+In our example, the `Character` class is a blueprint for building players, enemies, basically anything in the game that has health, a location, can attack, walk, etc. You might have a `Vehicle` class if you wanted to build out garbage trucks and bicycles for our valiant raccoons to dodge.

 Once we have created a class, we can create objects that inherit from that class using the `new` keyword: